The Do-IT training team, led by Professor Amanda Kirby, have delivered training to 1000s’ of people nationally and internationally.

 We undertake face to face training and can deliver training online via webinar systems- you can choose what’s best for you.

 We also have a comprehensive suite of e-learning modules available that can be purchased alongside our training or as stand-alone training materials.

 Download the training brochure for more detail on the range of training that can be provided.

 Our training focus

-We are delighted to also deliver bespoke training depending on your specific needs and setting to ensure it is contextually appropriate for you.
+We can also deliver bespoke training depending on your specific needs and setting to ensure it is contextually appropriate for you.

 The Neurodiversity Aware® training course provides the last remaining jigsaw piece for employers in the puzzle that is ‘neurodiversity’ and provides individuals and their employing organisations with an appreciation of the big ‘multi-dimensional’ picture of neurodiversity from a workplace perspective and equips them to bring about positive change to ensure the right processes are in place in the future.